Integer Linear Programming (ILP)

 print(f"c1 = {sol(c1.body)}, c2 = {sol(c2.body)}, c3 = {sol(c3.body)}")

-In this program, x is a vector of three integer variables, each taking a value in the range $[0, 5]$.
-The objective function and the three constraints are represented by objective, c1, c2, and c3.
+In this program, x is a vector of three integer variables, each taking an integer value in the range $[0, 5]$.
+The objective function and the three constraints are represented by objective, c1, c2, and c3, respectively.
+They are combined into a single QUBO expression f, where the penalty constant 100 is used to enforce the constraints.

 x0 = 2, x1 = 3, x2 = 1